Frequently Asked Questions

 - Enrolled Participation Reports

-Within 10 business days of the DSGS provider’s enrollment, or as soon as practicable, DSGS providers must submit to the CEC an initial report on enrolled participation with the information specified below for each Option.
-Additionally, DSGS providers must submit to the CEC updated enrolled participation reports in a format provided by the CEC to identify changes to participation, as detailed below.
-If a site is not included in a participation report, that site may not be included in performance calculations for the period that is covered by that participation report.- Incentive Option 1: Within five business days after any changes to participants enrolled or expected load reduction resources
+Within 10 business days of the DSGS provider’s initial enrollment, or as soon as practicable, DSGS providers must submit to the CEC an Initial Report on enrolled participation with the information specified below for each Option.
+Thereafter, DSGS providers must submit to the CEC updated enrolled participation reports in a format provided by the CEC, as detailed below.
+If a site is not included in a participation report, that site may not be included in performance calculations for the period that is covered by that participation report.- Incentive Option 1: No later than three business days before the first day of the program season (May-October) and within five business days after any changes to participants enrolled or expected load reduction resources.

-- Incentive Option 2: Three business days before the first day of each month for enrollments effective the first calendar day of that month.
+- Incentive Option 2, Option 3 and Option 4: No later than three business days before the first day of each month for all enrollments effective the first calendar day of that month.

-The initial report must include the following information on each participant enrolled under Incentive Option 1, segmented by host balancing authority, in a format provided by the CEC:- Name of the participant
+The Initial Report of the program season must include the following information on each participant enrolled under Incentive Option 1, segmented by host balancing authority, in a format provided by the CEC:- Legal name of the participant

 - Participant contact’s name, title, email address, and phone number